 Further government advice and information for employers, businesses and home workers, including the East Midlands Chamber Toolkit for planning ahead, can be viewed at www.derbyshire.gov.uk/social-health/health-and-wellbeing/health-protection/disease-control/coronavirus/employers-businesses/employers-and-businesses and D2N2 Growth Hub Covid-19 support for businesses.

-Amber Valley Borough Council are receiving evolving information and guidance from central government following the recent announcements for business support.
-We are collating business contact information to provide detail of grant aid as soon as this becomes available.
+Amber Valley Borough Council are collating business contact details to provide ongoing business support information.
 If you wish to be included on the mailing list, please complete the online form at www.ambervalley.gov.uk/business/coronavirus-advice-for-businesses/register-for-covid-business-support.

 Information and guidance for self-employed and businesses for COVID-19 can be found using the following links: